realAdif/JavaScript-Code-Quiz/CheckList.md

 - then make the question random

-- eveytime when the user gets the question wrong then change the color of thr button
+- eveytime when the user gets the question wrong then change the color of thr button (not Working)

 - make the code more cleaner to read